Stormz4/group20-EzShop/Deliverables/UnitTestReport.md

 **Criteria for method *isValidBarCode*:**

- - Validity of Bar code
+ - Validity of BarCode
+ - BarCode matches a regexp
+ - BarCode matches an algorithm

 **Predicates for method *isValidBarCode*:**